giovanniberti/robusta/README.md

 is necessary to allow the library to perform automatic type conversion.

-These traits make use of type provided by the  [`jni`](https://crates.io/crates/jni) crate, however to provide maximum compatibility with `robusta`, we suggest using the re-exported version under `robusta::jni`.
+These traits make use of type provided by the  [`jni`](https://crates.io/crates/jni) crate, however to provide maximum compatibility with `robusta`, we suggest using the re-exported version under `robusta_jni::jni`.

 ### Conversion table